Schuemi/c64-go/README.md

 You can use for every game a custom mapping file.
 Put the file in /odroid/data/c64.
-It schould have the name [GAME].ini.
+It should have the name [GAME].ini.
 For example if your gamefiles name is GTA3.d64 the keyfilename has to be GTA3.ini.

 Also you can have a default setting.
 Go into /odroid/data/c64, if you have ever started c64 there should be a file called "config.ini".
 In this file you can add your defualt keymapping the same way you would add a key mapping for a game.